suhankins/assemblyLine/README.md

 You need to run server code on ITMO server and pass required port to you.
 You can do this by running this command

 `ssh -L [PORT]:localhost:[PORT] s[YOUR STUDENT ID]@se.ifmo.ru -p 2222`

-where \[PORT] is whatever port you choose to use and \[YOUR STUDENT ID] is your student ID.
+Where \[PORT] is whatever port you choose to use and \[YOUR STUDENT ID] is your student ID.
 Mine was 338925.
 Still remember it!

 ### Server parameters